veracity-dev/anton-text2sql-agent/README.md

 - Keep `.env` out of version control
 - Secure your OpenAI API key
-- Use appropriate database permissions# anton-text2sql-agent
+- Use appropriate database permissions